linker3000/departures-board-CYD/README.md

 ### Wiring Guide

 I recommend removing the pre-soldered header from the OLED display board as this will enable a snugger fit in the case.
 Next, solder the 4 SPI connections, plus power and ground.
-The wires **MUST** be soldered to the **BACK** of the ESP32 Mini board (to enable it to sit in place in the case).
+The wires **MUST** be soldered to the **BACK** of the ESP32 Mini board (the side without the components) to enable it to sit in place in the case.

 | OLED Pin | ESP32 Mini Pin |
 |:---------|:-------------:|